-Some of the advantages of using a fraud management system – such as security, safety, and protection – are self-explanatory.
+Some of the advantages of using a fraud management system — such as security, safety, and protection — are self-explanatory.
 These are the cornerstone of any anti fraud system, but there is more to it than just detecting fraud.
-Here is a list of core benefits from using a fraud management system for your ecommerce platform:
+Here is a list of the core benefits of using a fraud management system for your ecommerce platform:

 To get a service that gives both you and customers confidence and peace of mind when shopping, as well as a smooth, appealing checkout interface, try Bolt.
-With a one-page checkout option that launches on your product page, customers never have to leave their current page for a new page or a redirect.
+With a fast, single-click checkout option that launches on your product page, customers never have to leave their current page for a new page or a redirect.

 Bolt believes in providing a transparent, complete service with no hidden fees or overcomplicated payment structure.
 That means you get a full-service checkout and fraud management system that doesn’t compromise on user experience.
 With a 100% fraudulent chargeback coverage guarantee, you can rely on them to catch fraud and capture otherwise lost revenue.

 If you’re interested in getting more comprehensive tips to better help you combat ecommerce fraud and help you better navigate chargeback disputes, download our free ebook: All About Chargebacks